EndPointCorp/end-point-blog/2013/04/24/socat-and-netcat-proxycommand-ssh.html.md

 SSH connections from specific IPs.
 Rather than worry about which engineers need to connect, and what IPs they may have at the moment, engineers can access servers through certain trusted shell servers.
-Then our engineers can SSH to one of those servers, and from there on to the client's servers.
+Then our engineers can SSH to one of those servers, and from there on to the client’s servers.
 As one does not want to actually SSH twice every time a connection is needed, the ProxyCommand option allows a quick tunnel to be created.
-Here's an example entry for a .ssh/config file:
+Here’s an example entry for a .ssh/config file:

 ```